leodeslf/leaf/prebuild/ux/dont_make_me_think.md

 Some *tried and tested* ways to make it work based on successful experiences:

-- **Get your boss (and her boss) to watch a usability test**: *executives often become fascinated* and they stay longer than they'd planned, because it's the first time they've seen abyone try to use the company's site and it's often not nearly as pretty a picture as they'd imagined.
+- **Get your boss (and her boss) to watch a usability test**: *executives often become fascinated* and they stay longer than they'd planned, because it's the first time they've seen anyone try to use the company's site and it's often not nearly as pretty a picture as they'd imagined.
 - **Do the first one on your own time**: we should do the first test without asking for permission, we just need to *keep it incredibly simple* by finding some volunteers, so it doesn't cost anything, and making sure something improves as a result, usually a well known serious problem.
 - **Do a test of the competition**: everybody loves *learning about the competition*, and because it's not our site, *no one will be hurt* about the bad things we find on it.
 - **Empathize with management**: virtually, *empathy is a proffessional requirement*.
-- **Know you place in the grand scheme of things**: humility goes a long way, our primary role is *to share what we know*, not to tell people how things should be done.
+- **Know your place in the grand scheme of things**: humility goes a long way, our primary role is *to share what we know*, not to tell people how things should be done.

 At the end, it's all about sharing what we know, not to tell people how things should be done.